Hakone Shrine

 History

-The Hakone Shrine has a long and interesting history that begun in 757, when the priest Mangan founded this holy place.
+The Hakone Shrine has a long and interesting history that began in 757 during the Nara Period (710-794) when priest Mangan, named for his reading of 1000 Buddhist sutras, founded this holy place during the reign of Emperor Kosho.
 The ancient people who lived among the large cedar trees had been dealing with steam explosions from the mountains for hundreds of years.
-For a long time, they associated the explosions with evil forces, as a result of the evil nine headed dragon that was thought to inhabit the nearby Ashinoko Lake.
+For a long time, they associated the explosions with evil forces, as a result of the evil nine-headed dragon that was thought to inhabit the nearby Lake Ashinoko.
 Fortunately, a monk practicing at Mt.
-Komagatake, which was the shrines original location, managed to exorcise the dragon, which successfully sanctified the land and made it peaceful again.
+Komagatake, which was the shrine's original location before it was moved to the shores of Lake Ashi, managed to exorcise the dragon, which successfully sanctified the land and made it peaceful again.
 It is believed that the dragon (Great God of Hakone) was enshrined there, which helps to explain the shrine’s source of mystical power.
-The first Kamakura shogun, Minamoto no Yoritomo (1147 - 1199), used this shrine as an place of refuge in 1180, after losing an battle with his Heike rivals.
+Based on this legend you will find many dragon motifs all over the shrine.
+The first Kamakura shogun, Minamoto no Yoritomo (1147 - 1199), used this shrine as a place of refuge in 1180, after losing a battle with his Heike rivals.
 In 1590, during the Battle of Odawara, Hakone Shrine was burned down by troops of Toyotomi Hideyoshi (1537 - 1598).
 The current buildings you see are dating back to 1667.
 The shrine was listed in 1875 among the 3rd class of nationally significant shrines in Japan.
 The Shrine itself enshrines the principal deities of Hakone.
-These are Ninigi no Mikoto (grandson of the sun goddess Amaterasu), Konohana Sakuya-hime (the goddess of Mt.
-Fuji and Ninigi's wife) and Hoori no Mikoto (their third son).
+These are Ninigi-no-mikoto (grandson of the sun goddess Amaterasu), Konohanasakuya-hime (the goddess of Mt.
+Fuji and Ninigi's wife), and Hoori-no-mikoto (their third son).

 Location

-Hakone Shrine is located within Fuji-Hakone-Izu National Park at the shores of Lake Ashi in the small town Hakone.
+Hakone Shrine is located in Fuji-Hakone-Izu National Park on the shores of Lake Ashi in the small town of Hakone.

 Address: 80-1 Motohakone, Hakone-machi, Ashigarashimo District, Kanagawa Prefecture 250-0522